Calgary Cross Count Append Tool

 As of the Alteryx 5.0 release, Calgary indexes are case insensitive.
 Calgary databases created in a version earlier than 5.0 will still be case sensitive.

-- Calgary Database File: Specify the Calgary database to select records from, either type in the file path location of the input or click Browse to navigate to the file location.
+- Calgary Database File: Specify the Calgary database to select records from.
+Either key in the file path location of the input or select Browse to navigate to the file location.

 - Linked Data File: If the Calgary Database specified above (Primary file, Household) has been linked to another Calgary Database file (Secondary, Individual), the linked file will be exposed here with a few different options for either returning records or attributes from that linked file.